ARM-software/vulkan_best_practice_for_mobile_developers/README.md

 - Create tutorials that explain the implementation of best-practices and include performance analysis guides
 - Create a framework that can be used as reference material and also as a sandbox for advanced experimentation with Vulkan

-> **Disclaimer:** This project covers advanced vulkan concepts.
+> **Disclaimer:** This project covers advanced Vulkan concepts.
 If you are new to Vulkan here are a few links to get you started:
 > - [Beginners Guide to Vulkan](https://www.khronos.org/blog/beginners-guide-to-vulkan)
 > - [Get Started in Vulkan](https://vulkan-tutorial.com/)